maxcollombin/ogc-eo-application-package-hands-on/docs/index.md

 **Note** The flag `--no-container` is used to instruct the CWL runner to use the local command-line tools instead of using the containers as Binder cannot launch containers.

+Inspect the Python command-line tools used by each step of the computational workflow.

 Once completed, visualize the results with a visualization notebook on [JupyterLab](../../lab)